mnit-rtmc/iris/docs/incident_dms.md

 * Left lane impacted: `lanes_blocked`, `left_lanes_blocked`, `lanes_affected` or
   `left_lanes_affected`

+## Linked Signs

+Deployed signs will be linked with the incident.
+If a sign message is later changed by an operator, it will keep incident link unless the first line _descriptor_ is changed.

+## Incident Updates

+If any signs are linked with an incident when an update is logged, the device deploy logic will be checked again.
+If there are proposed changes, the device deploy form will appear.
+All proposed changes will be listed in the form, including new devices and any devices to be blanked.

 ## Clearing

-When a `major` severity incident is cleared, a new message will be sent to each deployed sign.
+When a `major` severity incident is cleared, a new message will be sent to each linked sign.
 The _descriptor_ and _locator_ will be the same, but _advice_ will be taken from the `incident_clear_advice_multi` [system attribute].
 If it does not fit on the sign, the value of `incident_clear_advice_abbrev` will be used instead.
 The _cleared_ message will be deployed with `PSA` message priority for 5 minutes.

-## Updating

-If any devices are associated with an incident when an update is logged, the device deploy logic will be checked again.
-If any devices have proposed changes, the device deploy form will appear.
-All proposed changes will be listed in the form, including new devices and any devices to be blanked.
+[DMS]: dms.html
 [exits]: road_topology.html#r_node-types
 [MULTI]: dms.html#multi
 [pickable]: road_topology.html#pickable